This is one place where you can always come to for many things that you will need in your journey as a Personal Support Worker.

 Remember to keep your conversation short and to the point.

-Here’s a sample which you are welcome to use:
+Here’s a sample that you are welcome to use:

 Employer: Good morning, ABC Hospital